orfeio/orfeio/rsafd.md

 * TOC
 {:toc}

-## Quick Install
+## Semi-Automated Install

-Download the file corresponding to your architecture, then use the command `conda create --name Renv --file <file_name>` to create the environment, substituting the file's name and location for `<file_name>`.
+If you already have an conda installation, download the file corresponding to your architecture below.

+Use the command `conda create --name Renv --file <file_name>` to create the `Renv` conda environment, substituting the file's name and location for `<file_name>`.

 * [Mac (Apple Silicon)](renv-spec-macm.txt), [Mac (Intel)](renv-maci.txt)
 * [Windows (Intel)](renv-spec-win.txt)

+Continue with [Step 7](#step7) of the manual installation instructions.

 ## Docker Container